19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [16/86]

-(7) Where there is no balance in the medisave account of a member, the Board may, upon application by the member and with the approval of the Minister, transfer to the medisave account of the member any amount standing to his credit in any designated account which had been transferred from the medisave account, including any interest which would have accrued thereon if the transfer had not been made.
+(7) Where there is no balance in the medisave account of a member, the Board may, upon application by the member and with the approval of the Minister, transfer to the medisave account of the member any amount standing to his credit in any designated account which had been transferred from the medisave account, including the whole or such part, as the Board may determine, of any interest that would have been payable thereon if the transfer had not been made.

 [15/2006 wef 01/07/2006]